The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Measurement-Based and Blind Quantum Computation

 where $\Odd(K) := \{\tilde{v} \in V : |N_{\tilde{v}}^{G} \cap K| = 1 \bmod 2 \}$ for any $K \subseteq V$. \end{Definition}

-It is known that the presence of gflow is both necessary and sufficient for deterministic MBQC \cite[Theorems 2 and 3,][]{browne2007generalized}.
+It is known that the existence of gflow is both necessary and sufficient for deterministic MBQC \cite[Theorems 2 and 3,][]{browne2007generalized}.
 Furthermore, polynomial time algorithms exist for determining whether a given tuple $(G,I,O, \omega)$ supports gflow \cite{mhalla2008finding, de2008finding}.
 Many distinct gflows for a given $(G,I,O, \omega)$ can exist, and characterising or counting all gflows for a given graph (as the input and output sets vary) in general remains an open problem.

 We can understand this definition in light of the discussion preceding it as follows.
-The map $g$ assigns a (product of) stabiliser(s) to each qubit being measured: $g(v)$ is a subset of $V$ and identifies the stabiliser
+The map $g$ assigns a stabiliser to each qubit being measured (the `\textit{how}' of the correction method): $g(v)$ is a subset of $V$ and identifies the stabiliser

-Every element in the set $g(v)$ receives an $X$-correction from the above product and every element of $\Odd(g(v))$ receives a $Z$-correction; the vertices in their intersection will receive both.
-The partial order and the first two conditions enforce that every correction conditioned on the measurement at $v$ happens in the future of that measurement.
-The remaining three conditions enforce that the component of the product that acts on the qubit $v$ is precisely the required symmetry associated to the measurement plane $\omega(v)$, as given in \Cref{eq:meas_plane_syms}.
+Every element in the set $g(v)$ receives an $X$-correction from the above product and every element of $\Odd(g(v))$ receives a $Z$-correction; the vertices in their intersection receive both.
+Together $g(\cdot)$ and $\Odd(\cdot)$ specify the `\textit{where}' of the correction method.
+The partial order and the first two conditions enforce that every correction conditioned on the measurement at $v$ happens in the future of that measurement (the `\textit{when}' of the method).
+The remaining three conditions enforce that the component of the product that acts on the qubit $v$ is precisely the required symmetry associated to the measurement plane $\omega(v)$, as in \Cref{eq:meas_plane_syms}.

 Derived from the definition of gflow, it is useful to define, for each $v \in V$, the set of vertices whose corrections induce an $X$-operation on $v$ and the set whose correction induce a $Z$-operation: